eww-git/things/Dynamic power management/Readme.md

 They can be changed via sysfs:
 # echo battery > /sys/class/drm/card0/device/power_dpm_state

-If you want to disable it, add the parameter radeon.dpm=0 to the kernel parameters.
+If you want to disable it, add the parameter radeon.dpm=0 or amdgpu.dpm=0 to the kernel parameters.